 Pregnancy Nutrition: Mind the Vitamins and Minerals

-Folate is also known as Vitamin B9, which helps in the development of the developing baby’s brain and spinal cord2.
+Folate is also known as Vitamin B9, a pregnancy nutrition that helps in the development of the developing baby’s brain and spinal cord2.
 Folic acid (the synthetic form of folate) has also been shown to decrease the chances of premature birth in mothers2.

 Foods rich in folate are fortified cereals and bread, dark green leafy vegetables, citrus fruits, and beans.